-In order to prepare for his UFC fight, Leandro “Brodinho” Issa trained four hours a day, six days a week.
+In order to prepare for his MMA fight, Leandro “Brodinho” Issa trained four hours a day, six days a week.
 “If you’re competing, training hard should be your focus,” says Brodinho.
 However, if you’re just aiming to lose weight or have fun, you can relax a bit more.

 2) BEING CLOSE-MINDED

 Martial arts is always evolving.
 New techniques are being constantly developed, while old techniques are continually revamped.
 If we are stubborn and refuse to adapt to the latest techniques, we become susceptible to being surpassed by our competitors and teammates.
 We should always be open to learning new things, especially when it comes to martial arts.